 What is PTSD?

 PTSD can manifest in different ways.
 Some relive the event through nightmares or flashbacks.
 For others, it’s via sadness, anger or fear.
-If you have PTSD, you may feel estranged or detached from other people.
+If you have PTSD, you may feel estranged or detached from others.
 You may even avoid people or scenarios that remind you of the shocking experience.
-To cap it off, you may have a substantial adverse response to “ordinary” things like an accidental touch or a loud noise.
+To cap it off, you may have a substantial adverse response to “ordinary” things like loud noises.